Teach Flow your words with the dictionary

 What's the difference between adding a word and correcting a misspelling?

-Adding a word helps Flow recognize it during transcription — vocabulary words are sent to the server for improved recognition.
-Correcting a misspelling replaces one word with another after transcription and is applied locally.
+Adding a word helps Flow recognize it during transcription.
+Correcting a misspelling replaces one word with another.
 Use misspelling correction when Flow consistently produces a specific wrong spelling.

 How do team dictionaries work?

-On Team, Business, and Enterprise plans, admins can create shared dictionary entries that apply to all team members automatically.
+On Team and Business plans, admins can create shared dictionary entries that apply to all team members automatically.
 Individual users can still add personal entries.
 If the same word exists in both your personal and team dictionaries, your personal version takes precedence.

 Can I export my dictionary?